 13 of 13

 Have you ever wanted to make your own wine?
 On the Holland America ms Koningsdam cruise ship, you can't plant or harvest grapes and make wine from scratch, but you can blend your own special label at Blend, a dedicated room with a tasting table for 10 across from the Culinary Arts Center on deck 2.
 Holland America Line partnered with Washington State vintner Chateau Ste.
 Michelle in the Pacific Northwest to bring this blending experience to its cruise ships.

-I love wine tastings, but this was something very special.
-We tasted five different red wines from the Cold Creek Vineyard of Chateau Ste.
-Michelle.
-While tasting the five wines, we made notes as to which ones we liked the best and why.
-Using this information, each of us determined a percentage of each wine we wanted to blend to make our own.
-Using a graduated cylinder (just like in chemistry class), we added the wines we wanted to blend in a glass.
-If we weren't happy with the glass blend, we tried again until we were... satisfied to blend a whole bottle.
-The instructor gave us a chart to convert our percentages into a whole bottle, which we then prepared and labeled with the name we had chosen.
+You'll take notes from tasting five different wines and use the information to determine what percentage of each wine you want to blend to make your own.
+Using a graduated cylinder (just like in chemistry class), you add the wines you want to blend in a glass.
+If you aren't happy with the glass blend, just try again until you're satisfied.
+The instructor will then give you a chart to convert your percentages into a whole bottle, which you'll then prepare and label with the name you choose.

 It's great fun and you get to take the bottle back to your cabin to drink there or in one of the restaurants.